Creating an aiR for Review project

 - Key Document Criteria—summarize the criteria that determine whether a document is key.
 Include:

-- Keywords, phrases, legal concepts, parties, entities, and legal claims
+- Keywords, phrases, legal concepts, parties, entities, and legal claims.

-- Any criteria that would exclude a document from being key, such as falling outside a certain date range
+- Any criteria that would exclude a document from being key, such as falling outside a certain date range.

 For best results, limit the Key Document Criteria to 5-10 sentences.

-Filling out the Issues tab
+Issues tab

 If you chose Issues as the Analysis Type, you will see the Issues tab.
 This defines the fields and criteria used for determining whether a document relates to a set of specific topics or issues.